What we Feed, Grows

 With a little bit of a push to pull it together for Art-A-Whirl weekend with a Strange Girls market at Twin Spirits Distillery in May, I’m feeling well positioned at the top of this year’s growing season.
 Introducing a few new materials into my basket of offerings, I’ve re-discovered printmaking, and am using the stencils I make for airbrushing ceramics in a primitive form of screen printing.
 I’ve also taken a shine to wood-burning, and have found the process of impressing signs and symbols via pyrography to be very meditative as well as beautiful.

-Expanding into things like print-on-demand,, in order to broaden my appeal, and become more accessible to patrons, I’m also looking for ways to dive deeper into more time-intensive work.
+Expanding into things like print-on-demand items in order to become more accessible to patrons, I’m also looking for ways to dive deeper into more time-intensive work.
 Sussing-out other folk traditions, artists and collaborators to play around with repeating patterns, visual storytelling and overlapping meanings represented in unlikely places.
 In the information-gathering stage of at least 10 years’ worth of work if the idea sticks, the outcome would be to synthesize new patterns from old, generating contemporary folk art forms that speak to shared values here and now.

 There’s a lot of risk-taking that needs to happen for this trajectory to work.
 There’s always a risk of rejection bringing any vision into manifestation, but its multiplied by the number of individuals involved, and I’m imagining many of them.
 I’d like to see connections made between communities of elders still practicing traditional crafts, cultural centers who usually operate separately from one another coming together to find new leverage in shared resources, the creation of new stories addressing the need to orient ourselves within new contexts.
 But I’m new at this work of Reclaiming, so my ideas are still coming together.